 ED 507 Dual Language Education (ESOL) 3 credits

-ED 508 Functional Assessment: Curriculum and Instruction for Diverse Learners (SPED) 3 credits
+ED 508 Functional Assessment: Curriculum and Instructions for Diverse Learners (SPED) 3 credits

 ED 509 Methods and Materials for Teaching ESOL (ESOL) 3 credits